COVESA/dlt-daemon/doc/dlt-control.1.md

     Set the log level (0=off - 6=verbose, default= -1)
     supported options:
-      -l level -a appid -c ctid
+      -l level -a apid -c ctid
-      -l level -a abc* (set level for all ctxts of apps name starts with abc) -l level -a appid (set level for all ctxts of this app) -l level -c xyz* (set level for all ctxts whose name starts with xyz) -l level -c ctxid (set level for the particular ctxt) -l level (set level for all the registered contexts)
+      -l level -a abc* (set level for all ctxts of apps name starts with abc) -l level -a apid (set level for all ctxts of this app) -l level -c xyz* (set level for all ctxts whose name starts with xyz) -l level -c ctid (set level for the particular ctxt) -l level (set level for all the registered contexts)

 -r

 :    Set the trace status (0=off - 1=on, default=255)
      supported options:
-       -r tracestatus -a appid -c ctid
+       -r tracestatus -a apid -c ctid
-       -r tracestatus -a abc* (set status for all ctxts of apps name starts with abc) -r tracestatus -a appid (set status for all ctxts of this app) -r tracestatus -c xyz* (set status for all ctxts whose name starts with xyz) -r tracestatus -c ctxid (set status for the particular ctxt) -r tracestatus (set status for all the registered contexts)
+       -r tracestatus -a abc* (set status for all ctxts of apps name starts with abc) -r tracestatus -a apid (set status for all ctxts of this app) -r tracestatus -c xyz* (set status for all ctxts whose name starts with xyz) -r tracestatus -c ctid (set status for the particular ctxt) -r tracestatus (set status for all the registered contexts)

 -d